stevearm/syncaws/README.md

 `syncaws init`

-1. if no syncaws.js config file exists, create a blank
+1. If no syncaws.js config file exists, create a blank

 `syncaws validate`

-Requires internet connection

-1. check that the config loads properly
+1. Check that the config parses and loads properly
-2. check that the aws info (keys, bucket name and base dir) are valid
+2. Test that the aws info (keys, bucket name and base dir) are valid

-`syncaws create --project <projectName> --dir <projectDir>`
+`syncaws create <projectName> <projectDir>`

-`projectName` must not already exist in the config, and `projectDir` must exist

-1. adds the project to the config and saves it
+1. Adds the project to the config and saves it
-2. creates the project dir on S3 and uploads the index.html and a blank indexList.js
+2. Creates the project dir on S3 and uploads the html and js display files

-`syncaws --project <projectName> scan`

-`projectName` must exist in the config

-1. Scan the project's folder, and save the fingerprint in the config directory under projectId.js
+`syncaws status <projectName>`

+1. Update the local index for `projectName` if needed
+2. Compare the local index with the newest uploaded index and list any new files

-`syncaws --project <projectName> upload [--dry-run]`
+`syncaws upload <projectName>`

-`projectName` must exist in the config, fingerprint must exist for the given project at projectId.js, and there must exist an `indexList.js` on S3 for the given project (it can be empty)

-1. compares the saved fingerprint with the most recent index on S3 (if any)
-2. display the total number of files to be uploaded, and the sum of their sizes
-3. if dry run, exit at this point
+1. Update the local index for `projectName` if needed
+2. Compare the local index with the newest uploaded index and create a list of all new files
-4. upload the new created index
+3. Upload the new index
-5. upload files
+4. Upload all new files
-6. upload new indexList.js to include the new index
+5. Update the display files to add the new index as the newest